 ½ c. milk

 Preheat oven to 350.
 Grease & flour 13×9 inch pan.
 Mix flour and baking powder.
 In large bowl, beat egg whites until fluffy.
 Add sugar gradually, beating to form stiff peaks.
 Add yolks, one at a time.
-Fold in flour mixture and milk; mix well but don’t beat.
+Fold the egg mix into the flour mixture and gradually add the milk; mix well but don’t beat.
 Pour batter into prepared pan and bake 30-35 minutes, or til edges are golden brown.
 Remove from oven; let cake cool.
-Pour 3 milk topping over cake and let sit til mixture is absorbed (20 minutes or so).
+Puncture the top of the cake with a toothpick and pour the 3 milk topping over the surface and let the cake sit til mixture is absorbed.
+By the way, I usually do this several hours in advance to make sure the liquid is totally absorbed resulting in the cake being super moist.

 Prepare whipped cream topping and refrigerate.
-Before serving, cover top and sides of cake.
+Before serving, cover the top of cake.

 1 12 oz.
 Can evaporated milk, 1 14 oz.
 Can condensed milk, 1 cup each milk and sour cream.